justmelnyc/ReSwiftAudioPlayer/README.md

 # ReSwiftAudioPlayer
-Test implementation of yet another audio player with ReSwift
+Test implementation of yet another audio player with ReSwift.
+All about ReSwift you can find in http://reswift.github.io/ReSwift/master/about-reswift.html